 The Force Management Statement is reviewed annually and establishes the resources required across all functions based on current demand and identified future demand trends.
-The process is the cornerstone of the annual resource allocation process and identifies the numbers and type of resource required for the short and medium term.
+The process is the cornerstone of annual resource allocation and identifies the numbers and type of resource required for the short and medium term.
 The results inform workforce and training planning.

-The Constabulary's services are subject to independent review by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) and by internal audit, which is provided by the Cumbria Shared Internal Audit Service.
-A Business Improvement Unit has been established re-enforces the work of external inspectorates through a programme of self-assessments and internal inspections, which ensure that both internally identified service improvements and recommendations from external reviews are acted upon.
+The Constabulary's services are subject to independent review by His Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) and by internal audit, which is provided by TIAA.
+A Standards, Insight and Performance Command has been established and re-enforces the work of external inspectorates through a programme of self-assessments and internal inspections, which ensure that both internally identified service improvements and recommendations from external reviews are acted upon.
+The Constabulary has developed and agreed a Productivity and Efficiency Strategy, which aims to secure maximum value from the resources available to it.
+The strategy utilises HMICFRS Value for Money profiles and Police Objective Analysis data, to benchmark resources allocations across all functions in relation to other forces.
+The conclusions of this work are reported to the Chief Officer Group and the Joint Audit Committee and are used as a basis for identifying areas with the potential to deliver savings through the Change Programme.

 The Constabulary is open to the idea of collaboration with other forces and organisations as a means of delivering more efficient services.
 Collaborative opportunities which deliver benefits to Cumbria are actively pursued.

-The Chief Constable's Chief Finance Officer (CFO) is shared with the Police and Crime Commissioner and is a member of the Chartered Institute of Public Finance and Accountancy (CIPFA).
+From 1st April 2023 the Chief Constable will have a separate Constabulary Chief Finance Officer (CFO) whereas previously the role was shared with the PCC.
+The Chief Constable's Chief Finance Officer (CFO) is a member of the Chartered Institute of Public Finance and Accountancy (CIPFA).
 The CFO operates within the guidance set out in the CIPFA Statement on the Role of the Chief Finance Officer of the Constabulary.

-Procurement regulations are developed jointly with the Commissioner and supported by a procurement strategy.
+Procurement regulations are developed jointly with the Commissioner and supported by a commercial strategy.
 The regulations incorporate procurement policy and procedures that aim to ensure best value in the use of public money.
 The regulations also promote an open and transparent approach to procurement and the highest standards of integrity and ethical behaviour for all those involved.